syncfusion-content/flutter-docs/Flutter/calendar/load-more.md

 ---
 layout: post
 title: Load More in Syncfusion Flutter Calendar
-description: Learn about how to load more appointments to the Syncfusion Flutter Calendar.
+description: Learn about load more in Syncfusion Flutter Calendar and loading the appointments through the loadMoreWidgetBuilder
 platform: flutter
 control: SfCalendar
 documentation: ug